YiruCai/YiruCai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-I am a Ph.D. student major in Business, Management at [Aubrun University](https://harbert.auburn.edu/index.html).
-I completed my Phd's degree in Business Administration from [Jilin University](https://www.jlu.edu.cn/), and obtained my bachelor’s from [Jilin University](https://www.jlu.edu.cn/).

-I earned my Ph.D. from the School of Business and Management at Jilin University, where I was advised by Dr. Li Cai.
-My research interests encompass entrepreneurial opportunity, entrepreneurial cognition, entrepreneurial ecosystems, and innovation-driven entrepreneurship.
-Specifically, my work investigates the ontology of entrepreneurial opportunity, the development of opportunities, and factors that affect the transformation of new venture ideas into entrepreneurial actions.

-From November 2021 to June 2023, I had the privilege of studying at the [University of North Carolina at Charlotte](https://www.charlotte.edu/), under the guidance of Dr. [Franz W. Kellermanns](https://belkcollege.charlotte.edu/directory/franz-w-kellermanns/).
-During this period, I immersed myself in examining the holistic view of entrepreneurial opportunity, specifically focusing on how entrepreneurs' skills influence opportunity evaluation and subsequent entrepreneurial action across the distinct contexts of discovery, creation, and ambidexterity.
-My research also delved into the comparative differences between Chinese and U.S. entrepreneurs, further enriching my understanding of entrepreneurial dynamics in diverse cultural settings.
-This is my [CV](yiru_cv.pdf).
+Yiru Cai is a Ph.D. student in the [Department of Management and Entrepreneurship](https://harbert.auburn.edu/about/academic-departments/management-and-entrepreneurship.html) at Auburn University’s Harbert College of Business.
+Her research focuses on entrepreneurship, including entrepreneurial decision-making, opportunities and resources, startup joiners, IPOs, and entrepreneurial ecosystems.

+Before joining Auburn University, she earned a Ph.D. in Business Administration from [Jilin University](https://jilinuniversity.cn/about/), where she worked with Dr. Li Cai.
+Her dissertation examined how entrepreneurs’ skills shape opportunity evaluation and entrepreneurial action from a holistic perspective encompassing opportunity discovery, creation, and ambidexterity.
+During her doctoral studies, she was also a visiting researcher at the [University of North Carolina at Charlotte](https://www.charlotte.edu/) from November 2021 to June 2023, where she worked with [Dr. Franz W. Kellermanns](https://belkcollege.charlotte.edu/directory/franz-w-kellermanns).

 # 🔥 News
+- **[Jun 2026]** I was accepted to New Doctoral Student Consortium (NDSC) at the [Academy of Management Annual Meeting](https://www.aom.org/event/aom-2026-annual-meeting/).
 - **[May 2026]** I was awarded the Field‑Armenakis Fellowship by the Department of Management and Entrepreneurship, Auburn University.
-- **[May 2026]** Our paper on Making Promises: Entrepreneurs’ Commissive Speech Acts Influencing Startup Talent Enrollment is accepted to [Strategic Management Society Annual Conference](https://www.strategicmanagement.net/conferences-events/annual-conference-2026/).
+- **[May 2026]** Our paper on Making Promises: Entrepreneurs’ Commissive Speech Acts Influencing Startup Talent Enrollment is accepted to [Strategic Management Society 46th Annual Conference](https://www.strategicmanagement.net/conferences-events/annual-conference-2026/).
 - **[Feb 2025]** I got accepted by [Aubrun University](https://www.auburn.edu/)!
 - **[Feb 2025]** Our paper about Holistic View of Opportunity is accepted to [Science & Technology Progress and Policy](https://www.kjjb.org/EN/top_access).
 - **[Feb 2025]** Our paper about Opportunity Evaluation is accepted to [Academy